 What can I do to prepare to buy a home?

 There’s a lot to consider when thinking about buying a home.
-Taking a course like Framework Homebuyer Ed will guide you through how to buy a home, where to save, and when to negotiate.
+Taking a course like the Framework Homebuyer Education course will guide you through how to buy a home, where to save, and when to negotiate.
 Sign up for our Keep Up newsletter to get more homeownership news and a special discount on our course.